-Apart from the screen resolution, the display’s panel type will have the biggest impact on the overall image quality.
+Apart from the screen resolution, the display’s panel type will have the most significant impact on the overall image quality.

-All three panel technologies have their advantages and disadvantages, so it’s very important to pick the one that’s ideal for you.
+All three panel technologies have their advantages and disadvantages, so it’s vital to choose the one that’s perfect for you.

 TN (Twisted Nematic) Panel

-All newer TN monitors will offer a rapid 1ms response time (gray to gray pixel transition or ‘GtG’ for short) which eliminates ghosting, trailing, and motion blur of the fast-moving objects in fast-paced games.
+All newer TN monitors will offer a rapid ~1ms response time (gray to gray pixel transition or ‘GtG’ for short), which eliminates ghosting/trailing behind fast-moving objects.

-When paired with a high refresh rate, TN panel gaming monitors provide the smoothest and fastest gaming experience which is why they are the first choice of every professional FPS gamer.
+When paired with a high refresh rate, TN panel gaming monitors provide a buttery-smooth gaming experience at an affordable price, which is why they are usually the first choice of many professional FPS gamers.

-Alas, TN monitors also have the worst color reproduction and narrow viewing angles: 170° horizontally and 160° vertically which causes the image to shift in color and contrast when it’s viewed from certain angles.
+TN monitors have the worst color reproduction and narrow viewing angles (170° horizontally, 160° vertically), which causes the image to shift in color, contrast and brightness when it’s looked at skewed angles.

-In short, the viewing angles aren’t an issue as long as you’re sitting in front of the monitor and if you care more about performance than pretty colors, a TN panel monitor is for you.
+The viewing angles aren’t an issue as long as you’re sitting in front of the monitor, apart from some gamma/saturation shifts, so if you’ve got a limited budget and care more about performance than pretty colors, a TN panel monitor is for you.

-They can be quite bright and more expensive models will have more vibrant colors, but not as good as an IPS or a VA panel display.
+They can be quite bright, and more expensive models will have more vibrant colors, but not as good as that of IPS or VA panel alternatives.

 IPS (In-Plane Switching) Panel

 In the past, IPS monitors were more expensive than TN models with the same specs.
-Nowadays, there are IPS monitors that are only slightly (if at all) more expensive than their TN counterparts.
+Nowadays, some IPS monitors are only slightly (if at all) more costly than their TN counterparts.

-Keep in mind that there are several variations of the IPS panel depending on the manufacturer, and you will also find them named differently.
-These are the most common versions you should know:
+Keep in mind that there are several variations of IPS panels depending on the manufacturer, and you will also find them named differently.
+These are the most current versions you should know: